Laura Pausini: 2017–2018: Fatti sentire

 In autumn 2017, Pausini returned as a coach on the sixth series of La Voz...
 México.

-Her new studio album, Fatti sentire, will be released on 16 March 2018, both in its Italian-language version and in its Spanish-language counterpart, titled Hazte sentir.
+Her new studio album, Fatti sentire, was released on 16 March 2018, both in its Italian-language version and in its Spanish-language counterpart, titled Hazte sentir.
 The lead single "Non è detto"—"Nadie ha dicho" in Spanish—was released on 16 January 2018.
 The single was performed during the final night of the 68th Sanremo Music Festival, where Pausini appeared as a special guest.
 "Nadie ha dicho" premiered in the United States with a performance during the Lo Nuestro Awards gala on 22 February 2018, which were co-hosted by Pausini herself.

-In spring 2018, Laura Pausini also appeared as a judge on the third series of Spanish talent show Factor X, which was won by Pol Granch, one of the contestants she mentored as part of the Boys category.
+In spring 2018, Pausini also appeared as a judge on the third series of Spanish talent show Factor X, which was won by Pol Granch, one of the contestants she mentored as part of the Boys category.
 To promote Fatti sentire, she embarked on a worldwide tour, starting with two concerts at the Circus Maximus in Rome, which then passed throughout the United States and Latin America.
-In the fall, she returned to perform all throughout Italy in between September and October.
+In the fall, she returned to perform throughout Italy between September and October.
 The two concerts in Eboli, originally to be done in September, were rescheduled for November.
 She performed in Europe: Spain, France, Belgium, Germany, and Switzerland.